18 Worst First Date Ideas to Avoid at All Cost

 In addition, remember about the power of garlic and other strong spices: they might make your breath smell funny.

 We love burgers, we really do.
-Not the most romantic idea for your first date though, when you’ve got ranch all over your mouth and grease stains on each finger while your partner is trying to shove something in their mouth (we understand the appeal of the latter, though).
-Big fast food joints, in general, tend to be quite loud and crowded - hard to keep a conversation going.
+Anything you can eat one-handed is a good bet for a date, but burgers are not the most romantic idea for your first date though, when you’ve got ranch all over your mouth and grease stains on each finger while your partner is trying to shove something in their mouth (we understand the appeal of the latter, though).
+Big fast food joints, in general, tend to be quite loud and crowded — hard to keep a conversation going.
 Opt for something cozier instead!

 Bringing a Friend

+Bringing a friend on a first date is a great way to ensure that you will not have a second date.
 There’s time and place for everything.
 They don’t even know you yet, and you’re trying to drag friends into this?
 This scenario will most certainly lead to social awkwardness and your date feeling plain uncomfortable.
 Or worse: becoming a third wheel.
-You and your friends have history and inside jokes - pair that with embarrassing stories from your past and you’ve got a recipe for regret.
+You and your friends have history and inside jokes — pair that with embarrassing stories from your past and you’ve got a recipe for regret.
+Try it if you want to kill any chance of a relationship!

 Escape Room / Quest

 This could be fun to spice up a long-term relationship, but it’s probably not the most thoughtful event for blossoming romance.
-The high-stress environment might lead to fighting, and if you’re into that, well, just skip the date and start renovating your apartment together.
-It’s especially nerve-wracking when you have to showcase your intellect and decision making skills (which is usually the case with escape rooms), and it’s easy to disappoint or get disappointed.
+The first date should be something quick and stress-free and the high-stress environment might lead to fighting, if you’re into that, well, just skip the date and start renovating your apartment together.
+It’s especially nerve-wracking when you have to showcase your intellect and decision-making skills (which is usually the case with escape rooms), and it’s easy to disappoint or get disappointed.

 Unless getting shattered was the plan for both of you all along — trying to outdrink your date is not very enticing or particularly sexy.
 As a rule of thumb, drinking and dating don’t go together as well as movies want us to believe.
 And yes, we’re talking consent here — intoxication implies the inability to give consent, and you want to make sure taking the date further (if an opportunity arises) is a 100% mutual, sober, and reciprocated decision.
 Plus, the bartender knowing you by name and your regular order is not the best first date flex either: best to save these impressions for later.